Deir al-Ghusun: Demographics

-According to the Palestinian Central Bureau of Statistics (PCBS), Deir al-Ghusun had a population of approximately 9,460 inhabitants in mid-2006.
+According to the Palestinian Central Bureau of Statistics (PCBS), Deir al-Ghusun had a population of approximately 9,936 inhabitants in 2017.
 In 1922, the town had a population of 1,410 and according to a census in 1945, the number of inhabitants rose to 2,220.
 In the PCBS's first official census in 1997, the town had a population of 7,055 inhabitants including 660 refugees.
 The gender makeup was 3,612 males and 3,443 females.

 Approximately 53% of Deir al-Ghusun's residents are within the employment age range (15-64) and females constitute a significant 48% of the local labor force.
 According to the municipal government, the town's economy was productive and steady in the post-First Intifada period, but decreased by 70% in 2001 at the beginning of the Second Intifada.
 The unemployment rate increased dramatically from 55% in 1999 to 80% after 2000.
 Approximately 51% of the households of the town have 1-5 family members, 43% have 6-10 members and 6% have more than 10 members.
 About 9% of the population in Deir al-Ghusun is illiterate and of this statistic, 83% are women.

+Local origin

+In the village, which predominantly saw settlement activities during the 20th century, there was a prominent settlement of Hebronites originating from the village of Sa'ir.
+Additionally, the village was inhabited by shepherds from various background, including members of the Zidan tribe, who trace their lineage to the tribe of Zahir al-Umar.